zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 A “gift receipt” is when you buy a gift for another  person, but include a piece of paper from the store, a receipt, in case the person  wants to bring the gift back.
 Yes, in the United States, it is not uncommon for p eople to give a gift with a receipt in case the person doesn’t like the gift.
 I t’s a little strange, but it has become common in the last several years.
 Spencer sa ys, “I do for this item,” meaning he has a gift receipt for one of the “items ” (items) or things that were bought from that store.

 He says this item or thing is “unopened and unused. ” “Unopened” means not opened.
-In this case, it refers to something that i s in the original box or package that it was when it was first bought from the store .
+In this case, it refers to something that is in the original box or package that it was when it was first bought from the store .
 To say something is “unused” (unused) means it has never been used.
 You didn’t t ake it out and use it for an hour and then put it back in the box.
 Sometimes sto res will only accept returns – that is, allow you to bring something back for mone y – if it is unopened and unused.
-If you bought a shirt, put it on, wore it t o a party, took it off, and then brought it to the store to get your money back, wel l, that would not be an unused shirt.
+If you bought a shirt, put it on, wore it to a party, took it off, and then brought it to the store to get your money back, wel l, that would not be an unused shirt.
 You “used” the shirt.

 The clerk says, “Let me see,” meaning let me look a t it.
 She says, “I can give you a refund, but there will be a small restocking fee. ” A “refund” (refund) is money that you get back because you return something or b ecause perhaps you aren’t happy with what you bought.
 Now, this is a “refund, ” but it’s not going to the person who bought the item.
 It’s going to the perso n who received the item – in this case, Spencer.